adnan5509/insurance-claims-service/README.md

 ## Database Schema
 When the application runs with Spring Data JPA, Hibernate automatically generates the following schema based on the entity mappings:

-# Database Schema Documentation

-This document outlines the structure of the database tables used in the application.

 ---